khjde1207/khjde1207.github.io/datas/dev/note.md

 ---
 6.1.1 (2022 12 08)
-1. Added a function to select all nested material files.
+1. Added a function to select all files in my library.
 2. A function has been added so that numerical settings can be set using the keypad as well.
 3. Added editing function.
    - Editing function can be enabled/disabled in Settings -> UI Settings.